atuinsh/desktop/dev/docs/EXECUTION_SYSTEM.md

 - `Var` - Set document-level variables
 - `LocalVar` - Set variable (not persisted in Runbook)

+### Block State

+Some blocks can maintain their own internal state that exists independently from context.
+Block state is:
+- **Defined per block type**: Each block can optionally define a state struct implementing the `BlockState` trait
+- **Serializable**: State is sent to the frontend via `BlockStateChanged` messages
+- **Persistent during runtime**: State survives document updates and context rebuilds
+- **Accessible on frontend**: Blocks can use `useBlockState(block_id)` to access and react to state changes

+**Example use case**: A dropdown block could use state to track the currently selected option in the UI, which doesn't need to be persisted or affect other blocks.

 ## Core Components

 ### BlockBehavior Trait